 Students in grade 2 spend the school year preparing for the sacraments of Reconciliation and First Holy Communion.

 In preparation for Lent and Reconciliation, grade 2 students celebrate a day-long Reconciliation retreat.

-In late April, grade 2 students celebrate a First Holy Communion retreat with their parents in preparation for the Eucharist.
+In late April, grade 2 students celebrate a First Holy Communion retreat in preparation for the Eucharist.

 Confirmation preparation formally begins in grade 7.
 It is a year-long journey involving both parent and student, culminating in the conferring of the sacrament at the Confirmation mass.

 Students participate in a Spirit Day retreat conducted by the Archdiocese of Vancouver and a Spring School retreat conducted by the National Evangelization Team Ministry.

 Students perform many service projects and complete mass journals as part of their preparation for reception of the sacrament